Project Background

 UX pilot is a program that requires prompting for mockup generation.
 Prompting for mockup generation is still in its infancy.
 I would generate a mockup and it would still come out wrong.
 The problem with this is that I was paying for tokens so I would be spending tokens on output that I wasn't satisfied with.
 I ended up having to pay more to have more tokens and then I would also have to manually change things on the mockup to save on tokens and to speed up the process.

-Prompting is a skill that needs to be mastered and I took a prompting course by IBM after this project.
+Prompting is a skill that needs to be mastered, and I am looking into prompting courses to take in the future